Rachel Ruto: Education and career

-Although she studied Education, she did not get a chance to practice teaching for long.
-She voluntarily retired and ventured into entrepreneurship in the tour and travel business, taking people throughout the country to places like Maasai Mara and Mombasa etc.
+Although she studied Education, she did not get a chance to practice teaching for long as she voluntarily retired and ventured into entrepreneurship in the tour and travel business focused on tourist trap cities in the country.

-Activism and recognition
+Philanthropy and Activism

-During her tenure as the Second Lady of Kenya, she became an advocate for women's rights and women's empowerment.
-Through the Joyful Women Organization, she spurred a table banking initiative throughout Kenya, and spread to the rest of Africa.
+She became an advocate for women's right and empowerment.

 On 17 January 2014, Rachel Ruto was awarded the International Honorary Fellowship Award On Women Empowerment at the Binary University in Malaysia.

-She has been championing for healthy living through physical exercise such as cycling and launched Mama Cycling initiative in September to promote the practice.
+She has been championing for healthy living through physical exercise such as cycling and launched the Mama Cycling Initiative in September to promote the practice.

 In March 2023, she expressed opposition to same sex relationships, following a Kenyan Supreme Court ruling allowing LGBTQ groups to organise.

 Family

 Rachel and William were married in 1991 at the AIC church.
 They met while they were in university at a Christian Union rally at the University of Nairobi.
 Rachel was studying education at Kenyatta University while her husband was taking botany and zoology at the University of Nairobi.
-The couple has six children including Charlene Ruto.
+The couple has six children including Charlene.
 The couple adopted baby Nadia, who had been buried alive.
-They named the baby Cherono, after Ruto’s mother.
+They named the baby Cherono, after Ruto's mother.